 At 26 hectares, Warriewood Wetland is the largest remaining sand plain wetland in the northern Sydney area.
 It provides a variety of habitats for native animals and also plays a vital role in flood mitigation, nutrient recycling and filtering sediments.
 The wetlands contain several Endangered Ecological Communities.

-The 2.4km walkway network provides an excellent opportunity to enjoy the natural attributes of the wetlands and gives bird watchers greater access to enjoy their passion.
+The 2.4km walkway offers the chance to enjoy the natural attributes of the wetlands and gives bird watchers an opportunity to enjoy their passion.

 Dogs are prohibited from the boardwalk due to the sensitive environment.
 Bikes are prohibited from the boardwalk because of the narrow nature of the walkways.